bubacoder/infra/proxmox/openwrt.md

 https://openwrt.org/docs/guide-user/installation/openwrt_x86

-Target, disk image:
+Target, disk image selection:
-- `64` is for modern PC hardware (anything from around 2007 onward), it is built for 64-bit capable computers and has support for modern CPU features.
+- `64`: for modern PC hardware (anything from around 2007 onward), it is built for 64-bit capable computers and has support for modern CPU features.
 Choose this unless you have good reasons not to.
-- `ext4-combined.img.gz` This disk image uses a single read-write ext4 partition without a read-only squashfs root filesystem.
+- `ext4-combined.img.gz`: This disk image uses a single read-write ext4 partition without a read-only squashfs root filesystem.
 As a result, the root partition can be expanded to fill a large drive (e.g. SSD/SATA/mSATA/SATA DOM/NVMe/etc).
 Features like Failsafe Mode or Factory Reset will not be available as they need a read-only squashfs partition in order to function.
 It has both the boot and root partitions and Master Boot Record (MBR) area with updated GRUB2.

 ## Setup